MatheusRich/matheusrich.github.io/_drafts/productive-lazyness.md

 #### Write a blog post

 I'm pretty sure you have something to tell.
 Don't worry, you don't have to finish it right away.
-Just put some raw ideas in the paper.
+Just put some basic ideas in the paper.
 You'll perfect it later.

 #### Learn some keybindings on your text editor

-Consider this a investment: a couple of minutes today saves you a life of keystrokes!
+Consider this an investment: a couple of minutes today saves you a life of keystrokes!
 You can learn some terminal tricks too!
 It is the same idea.

 #### Reply that one email you've been postponing